Taking out a personal loan to cover a mortgage down payment can help some people afford their dream home.

 A lower loan-to-value (LTV) ratio can help buyers avoid mortgage insurance and improve their housing expense ratio.
 PMI makes housing less affordable.

 On the other hand, adding a new installment contract pushes up the back-end debt-to-income (DTI) ratio.
-This percentage tells bankers how much house you can afford.
+This percentage tells bankers the price of the house you can afford.

 Unsecured personal loans can also reduce the risk of losing the property in a foreclosure.
 Periodic bouts of a disability, unemployment, or the death of a spouse can happen to anyone.